AdobeDocs/experience-manager-core-components.pt-BR/help/using/title.md

 ## Uso {#usage}

 O componente de título deve ser usado como título ou cabeçalho de uma seção do conteúdo.
-Os níveis de cabeçalho disponíveis podem ser definidos pelo autor do modelo na caixa de diálogo [de design](#design-dialog).
-O editor de conteúdo pode selecionar os níveis de cabeçalhos disponíveis na caixa de diálogo [de edição](#edit-dialog).
+The available heading levels can be defined by the template author in the [design dialog](#design-dialog).
+The content editor can select from available headings levels in the [edit dialog](#edit-dialog).
 Para maior conveniência, a edição simples no local do cabeçalho também está disponível.

-## Versão e compatibilidade {#version-and-compatibility}
+## Version and Compatibility {#version-and-compatibility}

 A versão atual do Componente de título é v 2, que foi introduzida com a versão 2.0.0 dos Componentes principais em janeiro de 2018 e descrita neste documento.